usalma1990/Marketing-Campaign-in-Portuguese-Bank-/README.md

-contact       | contact communication type month         | last conact month of the year poutcome      | outcome of previous marketing campaign y             | client subscribed to term deposit or not(binary resopnse)
+contact       | contact communication type month         | last conact month of the year poutcome      | outcome of previous marketing campaign y             | client subscribed to term deposit or not(binary response)

-Here, y is response variable and the rest are predicto variables.
+Here, y is response variable and the rest are predictor variables.
 Logistic regression is used because the response is binary and predictor variables are quantitative and categorical

 Data Cleaning and manipulation